orladigital/database2prompt/README.md

 # database2prompt
 An open-source project designed to extract relevant data from databases and transform it into context for Retrieval-Augmented Generation (RAG) in generative AI applications.

+## How is it useful?

+database2prompt makes it easy to generate prompts for LLM from your database.
+It reads your PostgreSQL database and generates a markdown containing your database schema, where you will be able to pass as context to a LLM.

+## Quick install ⚡

 #### Create a enviroment